Voinduha/expload_4_developers/readme.md

 - Console Log Should Not Have any Errors
 - Header should have Text "SDK COMPONENTS"
 - Page should change language EN/RU
-- Download readme file from GitHub
+- Download readme file from GitHub and search for the desired text in it

 ## Technology Stack
 - Java